White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 Appearance

-White oak trees have ashy-colored oak that’s lighter than that of a red oak.
+White oak trees have ashy-colored oak that’s lighter than that of red oak.
 It’s also very rough.
 There are deep ridges throughout with triangular cross-sections.
 You can also tell a white oak by the leaves, which have round edges and no sharp angles.
-Despite having very rough bark, the grain of white oak is very smooth with closed grains.
+Despite having rough bark, the grain of white oak is very smooth with closed grains.

 What’s Special About White Oak?

-Beyond their massive size, white oak trees are special for their wood.
-Oak looks beautiful as finished furniture or other items, but white oak wood has a particular property that makes it different from other woods, even red oak.
 White oaks have tiny structures in their tissues called tyloses that help the tree survive infection or drought by cutting particular regions of the tree off from the rest.
 This makes the wood more resistant to water when harvested, which is why white oak is the best wood for making barrels for bourbon and wine.

 - Can survive for centuries